Home > GPU

 The RTX 4070 SUPER also uses Nvidia Reflex, which lowers the in-game system latency.
 It has various settings to choose from, and each further reduces the latency.
 This makes your gameplay snappier, as the information is registered and processed quickly.
 This should give you a much-needed advantage in competitive FPS games like Apex Legends, Rainbow Six Siege, Valorant, and Call of Duty: Warzone.

-The power and performance of both these components should complement each other and are compatible with the PCI 4.0 express configuration.
-However, if you feel like upgrading your motherboard to give you more of an advantage, we’ve got you covered with our best motherboards for i7-12700K guide that has the top picks.
+The power and performance of both these components should complement each other and be compatible with the PCI 4.0 express configuration.
+However, if you feel like upgrading your motherboard to give you more of an advantage, we've got you covered with our best motherboards for i7-12700K guide that has the top picks.

 Best AMD GPU for i7-12700K